adamyonk/adamyonk.com/src/pages/resume.md

 Senior Engineer, Lead Engineer
 June 2018 – Present

-Worked closely with the design team to implement an "App Store" UI for third-party Studio plugins.
-Refactored legacy code in the Studio Electron application to better separate logical and presentation code.
-Architected and organized a component library to speed up development and increase the testability of the UI layer.
+I have worked closely with the design team to implement an "App Store" UI for third-party Studio plugins; refactored legacy code in the Studio Electron application to better separate logical and presentation code; architected and organized a component library to speed up development and increase the testability of the UI layer.

 ### Responsibilities: